3y3man3/steganalysis-ml/README.md

 Future Work:
 -----------
 - This project will be soon extended to a Web Application for LSB Detection using all the five classifiers above.
 - Due to the limited dataset, the classifiers don't perform well on high-resolution images as well as steganography techniques other than LSB Steganography.
+So the model needs a larger and more variant dataset to have wider use cases.

+P.S:
+  This is a Specific Steganalysis (LSB Steganography) and not a Blind Steganalysis.